ryanatkn/react-mobx-typescript-experiments/README.md

 [https://ryanatkn.github.io/react-mobx-typescript-experiments](https://ryanatkn.github.io/react-mobx-typescript-experiments)

+If you have an suggestions or questions, please open an issue!

 ## Motivation
 After having used the excellent Redux library extensively with React, I wanted to explore the approach offered by Mobx.